LogtalkDotOrg/logtalk3/INSTALL.md

 install Logtalk in any user accessible location.
 Whenever possible, it is recommended that Logtalk be installed by a user with administrative rights, as described below.
-This leads to a setup where each Logtalk user may freely try and modify the provided examples, library, and adapter files with the option of, at any time, restoring the files to its original state by simply running one of the provided scripts.
+This leads to a setup where each Logtalk user may freely try and modify the provided examples, library, and tool files with the option of, at any time, restoring the files to its original state by simply running one of the provided scripts.

 * Installing for a single user with no administrative rights: